Hizoul/proposal-for-preact-to-nativescript/README.md

 Building upon [this document implementation](https://github.com/staydecent/nativescript-preact/issues/4#issuecomment-323900569) [by developit](https://github.com/developit) preact-to-nativescript simulates a web document similar to [undom](https://github.com/developit/undom) that enables preact to render to NativeScript

 ## Whats tested
+- Currently all this is was only tested on Android!
-- Basic handling of events (onTap, onTextChange)
+- Basic handling of events (onTap, onTextChange, onSubmit, onClear)
 - Adjusting UI to state changes
 - Styling by using className or id as identifier
 - Basic Navigation by [navigating to element](https://docs.nativescript.org/core-concepts/navigation#example-3--how-to-navigate-to-a-page-dynamically-created-via-code)